bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 * I have already manually tested this API for you.
 * All you have to do is write Unit tests to ensure that the end points do what they're supposed to do.
-* THERE IS NO NEED TO NPM START.
-BUT YOU'LL WANT TO ENSURE THAT YOU HAVE A `MONGO` INSTANCE UP AND RUNNING.
+* THERE IS NO NEED TO `YARN START`, BUT YOU'LL WANT TO ENSURE THAT YOU HAVE A `MONGO` INSTANCE UP AND RUNNING.

 ### Write a test for the "POST" method